Ammar-Wahidi/Systolic-Array-for-Applying-Matrix-Multiplication/README.md

 ![Wavefoem](Pictures/Wavefoem.PNG)

-- For a detailed exploration, refer to file.log txt file.
+> For a detailed exploration, refer to file.log txt file in the `Doc/` folder.

 ---